unyt-org/uix/docs/manual/6 States.md

     @property textView!: UIX.Components.TextView

     onConstruct() {
-        this.textView = new UIX.Components.TextView({text:'Hi'}); // the this.textView property is restored when the component recreated
+        this.textView = new UIX.Components.TextView({text:'Hi'}); // the this.textView property is restored when the component is recreated
     }

     // called always after construction or recreation